Aliases for POLB Gene

 External Ids for POLB Gene

 The protein encoded by this gene is a DNA polymerase involved in base excision and repair, also called gap-filling DNA synthesis.
 The encoded protein, acting as a monomer, is normally found in the cytoplasm, but it translocates to the nucleus upon DNA damage.
 Several transcript variants of this gene exist, but the full-length nature of only one has been described to date. [provided by RefSeq, Sep 2011]

 GeneCards Summary for POLB Gene

-POLB (Polymerase (DNA Directed), Beta) is a Protein Coding gene.
-Diseases associated with POLB include werner syndrome.
-Among its related pathways are Chks in Checkpoint Regulation and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include enzyme binding and damaged DNA binding.
+POLB (DNA Polymerase Beta) is a Protein Coding gene.
+Diseases associated with POLB include Werner Syndrome and Hyperphenylalaninemia, Bh4-Deficient, A. Among its related pathways are Nucleotide Metabolism and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and damaged DNA binding.
 An important paralog of this gene is POLL.

 Repair polymerase that plays a key role in base-excision repair.
 Has 5'-deoxyribose-5-phosphate lyase (dRP lyase) activity that removes the 5' sugar phosphate and also acts as a DNA polymerase that adds one nucleotide to the 3' end of the arising single-nucleotide gap.
 Conducts 'gap-filling' DNA synthesis in a stepwise distributive fashion rather than in a processive fashion as for other DNA polymerases.